pavemaksim/shortener/README.md

 # Usage

-Navigate to `/shortcode/create` and woohoo!
+Navigate to `/shortcode/create` and enjoy!

 # Requirements